What's the time, Mr Wolf?: Others

 This game can also be played on a hopscotch court.
-The players chant "What's the time Mr. Wolf" and the wolf replies with a time.
+The players chant "What's the time Mr. Fox" and the fox replies with a time.
 The players hop that number of spaces forwards on the hopscotch court.
-If "Mr. Wolf" answers with "It's dinner time" the players try to run back to the beginning of the hopscotch court before they are caught by "Mr. Wolf".
+If "Mr. Fox" answers with "It's dinner time" the players try to run back to the beginning of the hopscotch court before they are caught by "Mr. Fox".